Privacy and Security

 - Transmitting patient data electronically through clearly defined portals.

-In addition to these types of measures, our office does not ask for information such as credit card or social security numbers unless it is absolutely necessary in the delivery of your care and no such information is held electronically beyond its immediate use.
+In addition to these types of measures, our office does not ask for information such as credit card or social security numbers unless it is absolutely necessary in the delivery of your care and we don’t save such information after its immediate use.

 Security measures often create inconveniences.
 Our hope is to minimize interferences that seem costly and unnecessary while providing you with the safest and most effective care.
-You may view our Notice of Privacy Practices by clicking here, or fill out an Authorization for Release of Protected Health Information by clicking here, and we urge you to keep your privacy preferences updated whenever you visit our office.
-If at any time you have a concern regarding how we manage your PHI, we welcome you to contact the officer in our practice responsible for maintaining PHI security, Dr. Robert Garfield.
+You may view our HIPAA Notice of Privacy Practices by clicking here and fill out a HIPAA Authorization by clicking here.
+We urge you to keep your privacy preferences updated whenever you visit our office.
+If at any time you have a concern regarding how we manage your PHI, we welcome you to contact our HIPAA Compliance Officer Dr. Robert Garfield.